wasp-lang/wasp/web/docs/data-model/operations/actions.md

 For example, the above code says that the Action `createTask` expects an object with the new task's description (its input type is `Pick<Task, 'description'>`) and returns the new task (its output type is `Task`).
 On the other hand, the Action `markTaskAsDone` expects an object of type `Pick<Task, 'id'>`.
 This type is derived from the `Task` entity type.

-Suppose you don't care about typing the Action's inputs and outputs.
-In that case, you can omit both type arguments, and TypeScript will infer the most general types (`never` for the input, `unknown` for the output.).
+If you don't care about typing the Action's inputs and outputs, you can omit both type arguments.
+TypeScript will then infer the most general types (`never` for the input and `unknown` for the output).

 Even though specifying `Input` or `Output` is completely optional, we highly recommend you specify them.
 Doing so gives you:
   - Type support for the arguments and the return value inside the implementation.